BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Uncentered Whitening Matrices

 and set

 where

 It is easy to show that it satisfies our definition.
 It follows that

 $R$ being the rank of $\mX$.
-Moreover, it is easy to see that $\operatorname{row}(\mX) = \operatorname{range}(\mM)$, as required in our definition (see \Cref{sec:preliminaries}).
-Additionally, the pseudoinverse of $\mLambda$ (a diagonal matrix) can be obtained efficiently by inverting each nonzero element of the diagonal, while leaving zeros as is.
-This avoids additional numerical approximation error when forming $\mM$.
+Moreover, it is easy to see that $\operatorname{row}(\mX) = \operatorname{range}(\mM)$, as required in our definition (see \cref{sec:app_formal_uwm}).
+Additionally, the pseudoinverse of $\mLambda$ (a diagonal matrix) can be obtained efficiently by inverting each nonzero element of the diagonal, while leaving zeros as is (in practice, we use a small numerical threshold).
+This avoids additional numerical approximation errors when forming $\mM$.
 We do not perform any additional steps on the whitening matrices.

-\paragraph{Practical implementation.} We use the linear algebra functions (with CUDA tensors) provided in the PyTorch library.
-During early experimentation, we used the default solver (cuSOLVER \citep{nvidia2025cusolver}), but we noticed that it sometimes crashed for seemingly well-behaved matrices.
-Because of that, we switched to the MAGMA \citep{10.1177/10943420241261960} backend, which behaved much better.
-Sporadically, the $\mathsf{eigh}$ routine was still unable to converge (even when the matrix was actually symmetric).
-For that reason, we added a fallback to the regular $\mathsf{eig}$ routine.
-We observed that the fallback was needed only for a couple of matrices, and only in the ResNeXt-101 model.
-In none of our experiments did the fallback also fail (so we do not resort to noise addition in any instance, contrasting with \citet{wang2025svdllm}).
+\paragraph{Practical considerations.} We use the linear algebra functions (with CUDA tensors) provided in the PyTorch library.
+During early experimentation, we used the MAGMA solver \citep{10.1177/10943420241261960}, which appeared to be more stable, but it was significantly slower than the default (cuSOLVER \citep{nvidia2025cusolver}), which was ultimately used in our experiments.
+Sporadically, the $\mathsf{eigh}$ routine is unable to converge.
+For that reason, we add a fallback to the SVD-based approach described below.
+In none of our experiments did the fallback also fail.

-\paragraph{The alternative.} An SVD-based UWM, as proposed in SVD-LLM V2 \citep{wang2025svdllmv2optimizingsingular}, can be obtained in a similar way with the SVD of $\mX^T\mX$.
-Although it is numerically equivalent, it tends to be slower than our approach.
+\paragraph{The alternative.} An SVD-based UWM, as proposed in SVD-LLM V2 \citep{wang2025svdllmv2optimizingsingular}, can be obtained in a similar way with the SVD of $\mX^\top\mX$.
+Although it is algebraically equivalent, it tends to be slower than our approach.

-\paragraph{Accumulating the uncentered moments incrementally. } The naive way of obtaining $\frac{1}{N} \mX^T \mX$ in practice is to use a single batch, and caching activations by passing the batch through the network.
-However, for some networks with high-dimensional features and/or big batch sizes, the memory requirements might make the process expensive or impossible.
-A nice property (mentioned in \citet{wang2025svdllm}, but not discussed extensively) is that we can use batched to accumulate the second moments.
+\paragraph{Accumulating the uncentered moments incrementally. } The naive way of obtaining $\frac{1}{N} \mX^\top \mX$ in practice is to use a single batch, and then cache activations by passing the batch through the network.
+However, for some networks with high-dimensional features and/or large batch sizes, the memory requirements might make the process expensive or impossible.
+A nice property (mentioned in \citet{wang2025svdllm}, but not discussed extensively) is that we can use data batches to accumulate the second moments.
 Suppose we have $M$ batches, then,

 where $N$ is the total outer dimension after $\ExprInp$ reshapes the activations (e.g., for convolutions, $N = B H_o W_o$).
 Here, the indexing denotes the selection of a sub-batch.
 We use this approach in our implementation.